Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Data analysis

-\begin{itemize} \item Redshift ($\Delta z$).
+Below we summarize the criteria adopted for classification: \begin{itemize} \item Redshift ($\Delta z$).
 Since lensed images originate from the same background AGN, they must share the same intrinsic redshift.
 Gravitational lensing cannot produce differential line-of-sight velocity shifts larger than the small, apparent differences due to microlensing on the broad line shape.
-Therefore any measurable offset ($\Delta z \geq 0.001$, i.e. $\Delta v \gtrsim 300$ km s$^{-1}$) cannot be produced by lensing and indicates two physically distinct AGN.
+Therefore any measurable offset ($\Delta z \geq 0.001$, i.e., $\Delta v \gtrsim 300$ km s$^{-1}$) cannot be produced by lensing and indicates two physically distinct AGN.

-\item EWs.
+\item Equivalent widths.
 For each rest-frame spectrum extracted from circular apertures, line fluxes were measured via trapezoidal integration after estimating the local continuum from the edges of a velocity window.
 Uncertainties were propagated from individual flux errors and continuum estimates.
-EWs were then compared between components.
+The EWs were then compared between components.
 Significant differences not compatible with microlensing, variability, or differential extinction, support a dual AGN interpretation.

 \item Emission-line ratios.
 Line flux ratios, especially for narrow emission lines, are a robust diagnostic.
 Significant deviations between components indicate physically distinct AGN, since narrow-line regions are spatially extended and largely unaffected by microlensing.